Sitting on a pile of points? Use them for a spring break vacation

 Citi ThankYou Rewards

-Citi’s brand new travel portal should be launching any day now, which means it’ll soon be much easier to redeem Citi ThankYou points — which Bankrate values at 1.9 cents per point toward high-travel transfer partner travel.
+Citi’s travel portal launched in 2023, making it much easier to redeem Citi ThankYou points — which Bankrate values at an estimated 1.6 cents per point toward high-travel transfer partner travel.

 Citi has several partners to which users can transfer points, primarily international airlines like Singapore, Etihad and Avianca.
 Note, though, only premium cards like the Citi Premier® Card allow transfer partner travel, as well as the Citi Prestige® Card* (no longer open to new applicants).